hauntshadow/CS3535/res_mod2/README.md

 ###Code Explanation

 The self_seg_compare() function is a function that takes a song (via Track ID), computes the differences between every pair of segments that are not the same segment, generates a histogram of the differences, and returns the adjacency list of the segments.
-The differences are calculated from an algorithm used in the [Infinite Jukebox] [1].
+The differences are calculated from the [Infinite Jukebox]'s method of calculating differences [1].
 The following is a snippet of code that shows how the segment data is obtaine, as well as how the segment differences are calculated:

 ```python
     audiofile = audio.AudioAnalysis(track_id)